CAsh38/ChessExtended/README.md

 # ChessExtended
-All information that is parsed from console is managed by a sceond thread that communicates only with main Commands for debug console: exit - The same as exit button show - show debug info on screen
+All information that is parsed from console is managed by a second thread that communicates only with main function Commands for debug console: exit - The same as exit button show - show debug info on screen